Claim: Pampers Dry Max diapers commonly cause severe diaper rash and chemical burns on infants.

-Origins: In March 2010, Pampers updated its Swaddlers and Cruisers diaper line with Dry Max, a thinner, more absorbent technology that Procter & Gamble viewed as its biggest diaper innovation in 25 years.
-The
+Origins: In March 2010, Pampers updated its Swaddlers and Cruisers diaper line with Dry Max, a thinner, more absorbent technology that Procter & Gamble viewed as its biggest diaper innovation in

 These complaints were aired through various social media outlets such as Facebook and ultimately addressed by regulatory agencies in both the U.S. and Canada.
 In September 2010, the Consumer Products Safety Commission (CPSC) announced that after having followed up and investigated 4,700 reported cases, they could not identify "any specific cause linking Dry Max diapers to diaper rash":

 In addition, CPSC staff reviewed clinical and toxicological data found in published, peer-reviewed medical literature.
 CPSC also critically reviewed data submitted by Procter & Gamble (P&G) and the results of a human cumulative irritation patch study conducted by P&G in May 2010.
 Further, chemistry, toxicology and pediatric medicine information provided by Health Canada was reviewed by CPSC.

 Health Canada has received approximately 125 incident reports since May 2010 concerning this product.
 Departmental officials immediately contacted the manufacturer to follow up and began investigating the complaints.

 As part of its technical evaluation, staff from each organization considered certain characteristics of the diaper, such as the materials used and the construction of the diaper.
 In addition, staff evaluated clinical and toxicological data and critically reviewed data submitted by the manufacturer, drawing from expertise in various fields, including chemistry, toxicology and pediatric medicine.